rsamec/react-designer-core/README.md

 [Live demo](http://rsamec.github.io/react-designer-core/)

-It is based on PTT (Page Transform Tree) = JSON simple document description.
+It is based on

-React designer core components
++   logical component tree - JSON simple document description - [Page Transform Tree (PTT)](#PTT)
++   visual component tree [React components](http://facebook.github.io/react) - rendering to DOM so that it maps each component from logical tree to react component and its properties

+It comes with some core components typical for WYSIWYG designers

 +   Workplace
 +   PropertyGrid